A stochastic target approach to Ricci flow on surfaces: Time-dependent a priori bounds for Ricci flow

-In light of the verification theorem, these conclusions can be restated in terms of $\ol{p}_t$.
-Namely, we can replace $\sup_{(x,p)\in V(t)} p$ in the above theorem with $\max_{x\in M} \ol{p}_t(x)$ and $\inf_{(x,p)\in V(t)} p$ with $\min_{x\in M} \ol{p}_t(x)$.
+In light of the verification theorem, these conclusions can be restated in terms of $\bar{p}_t$.
+Namely, we can replace $\sup_{(x,p)\in V(t)} p$ in the above theorem with $\max_{x\in M} \bar{p}_t(x)$ and $\inf_{(x,p)\in V(t)} p$ with $\min_{x\in M} \bar{p}_t(x)$.
 Nonetheless, there is a reason to state the theorem as above.
-Suppose we consider the same target problem (or problems, since there are three cases), except that now we allow the target to be any (non-empty) closed set $\Gamma$ such that $\max_{\Gamma} p=\alpha\geq 0$ and $\max_{\Gamma} p=\beta\leq 0$, rather than just a smooth section corresponding to a metric $g_0$ on $M$.
-Then we can still ask about the reachable set at time $t\geq 0$.
-Assuming that it is non-empty, the bounds in the above theorem still hold (with the same proofs).
-This shows that these bounds don't depend on the verification theorem and the resulting connection with PDEs, or on the structure of the reachable set, such as its smoothness or whether it's a section.
-(Moreover, similar methods could be employed even if $\alpha$ and $\beta$ weren't assumed to be non-negative and non-positive, respectively.)
+Suppose we consider the same target problem (or problems, since there are three cases), except that now we allow the target to be any (nonempty) closed set $\Gamma$ such that $\max_{\Gamma} p=\alpha\geq0$ and $\max_{\Gamma} p=\beta\leq0$, rather than just a smooth section corresponding to a metric $g_0$ on $M$.
+Then we can still ask about the reachable set at time $t\geq0$.
+Assuming that it is nonempty, the bounds in the above theorem still hold (with the same proofs).
+This shows that these bounds do not depend on the verification theorem and the resulting connection with PDEs, or on the structure of the reachable set, such as its smoothness or whether it is a section.
+(Moreover, similar methods could be employed even if $\alpha$ and $\beta$ were not assumed to be nonnegative and nonpositive, resp.)
 It is this sense in which we refer to them as ``a priori bounds.''
-Of course, it is likely that these bounds are only \emph{interesting} in light of their connection to the Ricci flow, as given by the verification Theorem.
+Of course, it is likely that these bounds are only \emph {interesting} in light of their connection to the Ricci flow, as given by the verification theorem.

 We close this section with some easy observations about this theorem.
-First of all, if $\alpha=0$, then $\sup_{(x,p)\in V(t)} p=0$ for all $t\geq 0$, and this holds in all three cases.
-Similarly, if $\beta=0$, then $\inf_{(x,p)\in V(t)} p=0$ for all $t\geq 0$, in all three cases.
+First of all, if $\alpha=0$, then $\sup_{(x,p)\in V(t)} p=0$ for all $t\geq0$, and this holds in all three cases.
+Similarly, if $\beta=0$, then $\inf_{(x,p)\in V(t)} p=0$ for all $t\geq0$, in all three cases.
 Since one of $\alpha$ or $\beta$ being zero implies that both are, we conclude that if either $\alpha$ or $\beta$ is zero, the reachable set only contains points with $p=0$.
 On the other hand, every point with $p=0$ will clearly be in the reachable set (just let the controls be identically zero).
-Thus we will have $V(t)=\{p\equiv0\}$ for all $t\geq 0$.
+Thus, we will have $V(t)=\{p\equiv0\}$ for all $t\geq0$.
 This corresponds to the basic fact that if $g_0$ is already a metric of constant curvature, then it is stationary under the normalized Ricci flow.

 In the case when $\alpha$ and $\beta$ are not zero, we see much different behavior for the cases of the three different curvatures.
 For $r=-1$, the bounds improve as $t$ increases, which we will see makes this the easiest case to deal with.
 For $r=0$, the bounds are constant.
 Finally, for $r=1$, the bounds get worse as $t$ increases, and the lower bound even ceases to exist in finite time.
 This corresponds to the well-known observation that the case of the sphere (or projective space) is the hardest case to handle for Ricci flow on compact surfaces.